vikas-parmar/Sher_Khan_vs_Kung_Fu_Panda/README.md

 1. Clone the repository: `git clone https://github.com/vikas-parmar/sher-khan-vs-kung-fu-panda.git`
 2. Navigate to the project directory: `cd sher-khan-vs-kung-fu-panda`
-3. Open `index.html` in your preferred web browser.
+3. Install with `npm install`.
+4. Usage `npm run dev`.
-4. Start playing and enjoy the game!
+5. Start playing and enjoy the game!

 ## What I learn from this project
 - React fundamentals : learnt React concepts like components, props, state, and event handling.